cse110-sp21-group9/cse110-sp21-group9/admin/cpipeline/phase2.md

 After the code passes the ESLint style/Linting checks, it is then committed/pushed to the dev branch on the remote Github repo.

-### Release branch (<name>-release)
+### Release branch (-release)
-Once a feature is completed and ready for testing, developers can then open and merge a pull request from their dev branch into their release branch (<name of person>-release).
+Once a feature is completed and ready for testing, developers can then open and merge a pull request from their dev branch into their release branch (name of person-release).
 This branch is where new features for our web app are checked for code quality and individually tested using developer-generated unit tests.

 #### Codacy code quality check
 When the code is merged to the release branch, the next step in our pipeline is to run a Codacy code quality check on the pushed code.

 This step is implemented using Github Actions and is the first job defined in the workflow at `.github/workflows/release-workflow.yml`.
-The workflow is triggered when anything new is pushed to the `source` folder in any release branch, and the first job checks out a copy of the code and uses [this Github action](https://github.com/marketplace/actions/codacy-analysis-cli#analysis-with-default-settings) to run Codacy's static analysis tools on the code.
+The workflow is triggered when anything new is pushed to the `source` folder in any release branch.
+The first job checks out a copy of the code and uses [this Github action](https://github.com/marketplace/actions/codacy-analysis-cli#analysis-with-default-settings) to run Codacy's static analysis tools on the code.
 This step in our pipeline is currently functional.

 #### Automated Jest unit tests (developer only)
 After the code passes the Codacy code quality check, we then run our automated developer generated unit tests on the code using Jest.